arteagac/mixedlogit/README.md

 - `X`: Data matrix in long format (numpy array, shape [n_samples, n_variables])
 - `y`: Binary vector of choices (numpy array, shape [n_samples, ])
 - `varnames`: List of variable names.
 Its length must match number of columns in `X`
-- `alternatives`:  List of alternatives names or codes.
+- `alt`:  List of alternatives names or codes.
 - `randvars`: Variables with random distribution. `"n"` for normal and `"ln"` for log normal.

 The current version of `mixedlogit` only supports data in long format.